johnsogg/future-of-programming/README.md

    moving around on the screen, bouncing off walls and each other.
 Any language/framework is OK.

+If you want inspiration for tools to try out, here is a [good blog post from a non-developer's perspective on build products with AI](https://www.lennysnewsletter.com/p/a-guide-to-ai-prototyping-for-product).

 ## Jan 20: No class

 MLK day!